Labrador Retriever Puppy For Sale in JARRELL, TX, USA

 13. What is the family history?
 Ask if the breeder has information about the breed line.
 For example, ask how long the dogs have lived and what they have died from.
 Write it down.
 This may be important for monitoring your pet as he gets older.

 14. What is the breeder currently feeding the puppy?
 Regardless of what they are feeding, it is ideal to continue feeding the same food for the first few days at home to minimize the risk of gastrointestinal disturbances.
 If you choose to change the diet, do it gradually.

 15. Health certificate and certificate of sale.
 Ask the breeder if he will supply a health certificate for the puppy issued by his veterinarian.
 Some states require also a certificate of sale.

 16. Does the breeder belong to a breed club?
 Ask for references.

 Get your questions answered and feel very comfortable with your new puppy.

-UPDATE: From the litter of 6, we have 3 adorable golden Labradoodle puppies available.
-They are five weeks old and will be ready for their forever homes after December 8th.
-They have beautiful curly golden hair, healthy and extremely playful.
+We have 7 adorable golden Labradoodle puppies available (3 females and 4 males).
+They are 2.5 weeks old and will be ready for their forever homes on or after May 31st (at eight weeks).
+The puppies have beautiful curly golden hair, healthy and starting to be extremely playful.
 They will be approx. 70-75 lbs fully grown.
 They will be amazingly intelligent, loyal companions and great around children and other pets.
 Both parents are onsite and are our family pets.